-Equations for the standard free energy of formation are given in Table I in which those of the hydrocarbons have been calculated from the data given by Thomas, Egloff, and Morrell, making use of the relation, where A and B are constants; all others, unless otherwise stated, have been taken directly from or been calculated from the data found in the International Critical Tables and Landolt-Boernsteins Tabellen.
+Equations for the standard free energy of formation are given in Table I in which those of the hydrocarbons have been calculated from the data given by Thomas, Egloff, and Morrell,80 making use of the relation, where A and B are constants; all others, unless otherwise stated, have been taken directly from or been calculated from the data found in the International Critical Tables and Landolt-Boernsteins Tabellen.

-$\Delta F^{\circ} = A + BT,$
+$$\Delta F^{\circ} = A + BT,$$

 In Table II the standard free energies calculated by use of the relations given in Table I at 100, 200, 300, 400, and 500°C are given.
-In Table III the total free energy changes involved at 100, 300, and 500°C in the formation, according to the reactions as written, of the chain compounds, and in Fig. t the molal free energies, that is, the free energy change per mole of the substance produced according to the reaction, are given, respectively.
-Similarly, in Table IV the total and in Fig. 2 the molal free energy changes of simple and condensed ring hydrocarbons are, respectively, shown.
-Usually, two sets of reactions for the formation of a hydrocarbon are given; one is for the carbide and water to produce the hydrocarbon and calcium oxide, and the other between the carbide and $CO + H_2^$ to form the hydrocarbon and calcium carbonate\.
+In Table III the free energy changes per mole of the hydrocarbons formed at 100, 300, and 500°C according to the reactions as written of the chain compounds are given, and they are plotted in Fig. 1.
+Similarly, in Table IV and in Fig. 2, the molal free energy changes of the simple, condensed ring hydrocarbons are shown.
+Usually, two sets of reactions for the formation of a hydrocarbon are given; one is for the carbide and water to produce the hydrocarbon and calcium oxide, and the other between the carbide and $CO + H_2$ to form the hydrocarbon and calcium carbonate.
 It is of some interest to note that the temperature coefficient of the reactions in which the carbonate is formed is much greater than that of the reactions in which calcium oxide is produced, and the two curves intersect in the temperature range, 100 to 200°C.

 As it can be readily seen from the Tables and the Figures, in all reactions involving the solid carbide the accompanying free energy changes are very large.
 The results of Table V in which three reactions that are experimentally realized are compared with those differing from them only in that the latter contain the carbide illustrate the point effectively.
-By the addition of the carbide, $-\Delta F$ for the formation of benzene at 300°C is increased by over 80 Kcal., and over 90 Kcal. for that of 1, 3, butadicne; and in the formation of n-octane, when the carbonate is produced the effect of the carbide is greater than that in which calcium oxide is formed, the increase is over 100 Kcals.
-If instead of $\Delta F$ per mole of hydrocarbon produced, $\Delta F$ per mole of carbide reacted is calculated, the increase in the magnitude of $-\Delta F$ will be roughly from 50 to 70 Kcals. at
+By the addition of the carbide, $-\Delta F$ for the formation of benzene at 300°C is increased by over 80 Kcal., and about 90 Kcal. for that of 1, 3, butadiene; and in the formation of n-octane, when the carbonate is produced the effect of the carbide is greater than that in which calcium oxide is formed, the increase is over 100 Kcals.
+If instead of ΔF per mole of hydrocarbon produced. ΔF per mole of carbide reacted is calculated, the increase in the magnitude of $-\Delta F$ will be roughly from 50 to 70 Kcals. at